daxeh/brucesays-chucksays/README.md

 who wishes to explore in the subject of **machine learning** or to further understand specifics of user interaction as a natural language by the process of building, training and converting real conversation dialogs to structured data using the algorithms/models that you've develop.
+This Laravel/ReactJS app is **_built within a 5-day learning and work exploration_** and surely there are many opportunities for improvements, suggestions or specific usecase requests, are welcomed.

-This Laravel/ReactJS app is built within a 5-day learning and work exploration with the made-up tech lingo [**`JAM-N-devilbox`**][2]stack, **N** being the graph database Neo4J which is hosted by GrapheneDB, database as a service.
+The made-up tech lingo [**`JAM-N-devilbox`**][2]stack, **N** being the graph database Neo4J which is hosted by GrapheneDB, database as a service.
 Some components were borrowed from [Trigger][3].

 <table class="techtable">